wincent/wincent/README.md

     var: stat_result
 ```

+Note that for convenience, "debug" tasks have already been inserted for all variables that are `register`-ed in the existing roles, with verbosity thresholds of 2, meaning that they will be logged automatically when the install is run using `./install -vv` or more.

 #### pycrypto install fails with "'gmp.h' file not found"

 If pycrypto causes the install to fail at: